 Experimental design.—We conducted a mesocosm experiment to further explore the effects of tadpoles and mayflies on algal resources.
 By using mesocosms, we were able to reduce environmental heterogeneity inherent in field enclosure experiments, and to sample larger proportions of the benthic surface available to grazers.
 We used a 2 x 2 factorial design, with treatment levels of presence and absence of tadpoles and mayflies, arranged randomly among four blocks.
 Four mesocosms contained zero consumers, four contained 16 tadpoles, four contained 250 mayflies, and the remaining four contained 16 tadpoles and 250 mayflies (n = 16).

 Mesocosms.- Mesocosms were located at the University of California Sierra Nevada Aquatic Research Laboratory near Mammoth Lakes, CA (2165 m elevation, 37°36'50.83" N 118°49'57.56" W).
 We used sixteen cube shaped (1 m3) concrete tanks (Fig. 1d), each with a narrow shelf at the water line on the south facing aspect to allow tadpoles and metamorphs to bask (Fig.1f).
 The benthic area was equal to that of field experiment enclosures (1 m2).
 We filled tanks with water from adjacent Convict Creek.
-Nitrate and phosphate levels in Convict Creek are similar to those observed in most Sierra Nevada lakes, and while Convict Creek pH (pH 7.9 – 8.5)(Leland et al. 1989, Sickman et al. 2003) is high relative to most Sierra Nevada lakes, it is in the range tolerated by the mayflies and tadpoles inhabiting those lakes (pH 6.5 - 8.5)(Bradford et al. 1998).
+Nitrate and phosphate levels in Convict Creek are similar to those observed in most Sierra Nevada lakes, and while Convict Creek pH (pH 7.9 – 8.5)(Leland et al. 1989, Sickman et al. 2003) is high relative to most Sierra Nevada lakes, it is in the range tolerated by the mayflies and MYLF tadpoles inhabiting those lakes (pH 6.5 - 8.5)(Bradford et al. 1998).
 Each mesocosm contained thirty sets of twelve porcelain tiles (Fig. 1e,f); identical to those used in the field enclosures, each tile was 2.4 cm x 2.4 cm, total area of 12 tiles x 30 sets of tiles: 2074 cm2.
-Tiles provided a standard surface on which we could measure algal abundance; twenty five were placed on the bottom of each mesocosm, and five were placed on each shelf (Fig. 1e,f).
+As with the field enclosures, tiles provided a standard surface on which we could measure algal abundance; 25 were placed on the bottom of each mesocosm, and five were placed on each shelf (Fig. 1e,f).

-Tadpoles and mayflies.- We collected 160 Rana sierrae tadpoles (Gosner stages 34-39) from a non-study lake in the John Muir Wilderness and transported them in one gallon containers with portable aerators and surrounded by blocks of snow.
+Tadpoles and mayflies.- We collected 160 Rana sierrae tadpoles (Gosner stages 34-39) from a non-study lake in the John Muir Wilderness and transported them in one gallon containers with portable aerators surrounded by blocks of snow.
 We collected about 3000 mayfly nymphs (Callibaetis ferrugineus) from a small pond in Yosemite National Park; we used a D-net with 250 μm mesh size to capture nymphs, and we separated them from benthic material and other benthic macroinvertebrates using 250 μm sieves, pipettes, and turkey basters, and transported them similarly to tadpoles.